 Additionally, use smart techniques to make the most of your time and energy during Ramadan and avoid exam panic:

-Sleep as early as possible after taraweeh and add in naps to your daytime timetable, you will need to keep your mind fresh and sharp for the exam.
+Sleep as early as possible after Taraweeh (night prayers) and add in naps to your daytime timetable, you will need to keep your mind fresh and sharp for the exam.

 Have No Regrets